grumpyf0x48/java11-minimal-quickstart/README.md

 This is a Maven Archetype for starting a minimal Java project.

-It includes the following:
+It adds the following to what was defined in [java9-minimal-quickstart](https://github.com/spilth/java9-minimal-quickstart):

-- Fixes warnings that Maven generates by default
+- Fix Maven warnings
-- Add default application and test files
+- Add default `Application.java` and test file `ApplicationTest.java`
-- Add Junit dependency
+- Add Junit 4 dependency
+- Add maven-enforcer-plugin and versions-maven-plugin plugins
-- java.version sets on the command line via the property `javaVersion`
+- `java.version` command line setting via the property `javaVersion`

 ## Usage